Llantrisant–Aberthaw line: Financial problems

 In April 1867 the ironmakers Guest & Co. issued writs against the Cowbridge Railway for payment of £817 owed for the supply of rails.
-Moreover the Lloyds Bonds which the company had issued to the contractors were becoming due for redemption, and in April 1867, the Company went into bankruptcy.
+Moreover the Lloyds Bonds which the company had issued to the contractors were becoming due for redemption, and in April 1867, the company went into bankruptcy.

 An auction of movable assets was held on 29 April 1867.
-R C Nichol-Carne, the Company chairman, purchased some items on his own initiative: the engine turntables, carriage shed, weighbridges, water tank and pump, and leased them back to the Company.
+R. C. Nichol-Carne, the company chairman, purchased some items on his own initiative: the engine turntables, carriage shed, weighbridges, water tank and pump, and leased them back to the Company.
 Later in 1867 the National Provincial Bank was granted possession of the Cowbridge Railway for unpaid debts.

-The poor standard of maintenance, compounding the inferior standard of construction, concerned the Taff Vale Railway, and in January 1869 the TVR Directors resolved that "notice be given to the Cowbridge Railway Company that if their line is not placed in good working condition previously to the 1st of March next, this company will feel obliged to withdraw its rolling stock and plant."
-The deadline passed but the pressure from the TVR continued, and the Cowbridge company gave notice that it would work the line itself from 5 April 1870.
+The poor standard of maintenance, compounding the inferior standard of construction, concerned the Taff Vale Railway, and in January 1869 the TVR directors resolved that "notice be given to the Cowbridge Railway Company that if their line is not placed in good working condition previously to the 1st of March next, this company will feel obliged to withdraw its rolling stock and plant."
+The deadline passed but the pressure from the TVR continued, and the Cowbridge Railway Company gave notice that it would work the line itself from 5 April 1870.

 A service of seven return trips between Cowbridge and Llantrisant was inaugurated, four on Sunday, although this was later reduced somewhat.
 The TVR was left to work into Llantrisant from Pontypridd, and was obliged to contribute to the tolls for using the Ely Valley Railway from Maesaraul, and to the Cowbridge itself for the use of the standard gauge accommodation at Llantrisant.

-The Cowbridge company opened a new station at Llanharry in August 1871.
+The Cowbridge Railway Company opened a new station at Llanharry in August 1871.
 The facilities were of the most basic kind.

 In May 1872 the Great Western Railway altered the gauge of the track in South Wales: now its entire South Wales system was standard gauge, and this obviated the necessity for transshipment of goods at Llantrisant.

-The Cowbridge company had taken over the working of its line, but of course that did not enable it to bring in more income, or to improve the standard of maintenance.
+The Cowbridge Railway Company had taken over the working of its line, but of course that did not enable it to bring in more income, or to improve the standard of maintenance.
 In 1874 it emerged that most of the landowners had never received payment for the acquisition of their land in the first place, and lawsuits were now threatened.
 Repossession of the land was now a possibility.